vitorjaguat/react-notes/README.md

 ## Links

-Migreting from a React App to a Next.js app: https://nextjs.org/docs/migrating/from-create-react-app
+Migrating from a React App to a Next.js app: https://nextjs.org/docs/migrating/from-create-react-app